glanceapp/glance/docs/configuration.md

 The maximum number of releases to show.

 #### `collapse-after`
-How many releases are visible before the "SHOW MORE" button appears.
-Set to `-1` to never collapse.
+how many releases are visible before the "show more" button appears. set to `-1` to never collapse.

+#### `source`
+Either `github` or `gitlab`.
+Wether to retrieve the releases from github repositories or gitlab repositories.

 ### Repository
 Display general information about a repository as well as a list of the latest open pull requests and issues.